 *these authors contributed equally to this work

 This repo contains all of the code used to perform the analyses for this project tracing mumps transmission during an outbreak in Washington.
 Sequence data generated for this project can be found here, along with the protocols and pipelines for amplifying and sequencing mumps genomes from buccal swabs.
 We have deposited all of the raw sequencing reads (with human reads removed) onto the Short Read Archive under Project number PRJNA641715.
-Consensus genomes are currently being deposited into Genbank under accession numbers MT859507-MT859672, although they have not yet been approved.
+Consensus genomes are available in Genbank under accession numbers MT859507-MT859672.

 Alignments and xml files used for beast analyses are available in the

 structured-coalescent-analyses directories.
 We currently are not able to publish full metadata that links the sequence strain name to age, vaccination status, and Marshallese status.
 We have therefore removed these metadata fields from the uploaded alignments and xml files and replaced them with generic placeholder text, like

 vaccination_status.
 If we receive permission from the Department of Health to release this metadata, we will update these files.